 Blue Chip First-Year Experience

-In year one, students focus on teamwork and collaboration, learning effective communication, conflict resolution, and teambuilding through hands-on experiences and workshops.
-Students strengthen their ability to lead high-performing teams through real-world scenarios and group projects
+In Year 1, students focus on teamwork and collaboration, learning effective communication, conflict resolution, and teambuilding through hands-on experiences and workshops.
+Students strengthen their ability to lead high-performing teams through real-world scenarios and group projects.
+Each semester Blue Chip leaders get extra perks to have fun and build lasting friendships.
+You’ll love the Escape Room Challenge and our spring Field Day on the University of Arizona Mall.

 Here are some of our first-year events: